koyoo-maxwel/git_pitch/README.md

 #### By **[koyoo-maxwel](https://github.com/koyoo-maxwel/)**

 ## Description
-The Pitch It web application is meant for users to post pitches :
+The minute-Pitch is web application  that enable users to:

-    1. Interview Pitch
+    1. Post pitches
-    2. Product Pitch
-    3. Promotion Pitch
+    2. View pitches posted by other user
+    3. Downvote a pitch
-    4. Business
+    4. Upvote a pitch
-    5. Academic
-    6. Political
+    5. Comment on  pitches posted by othe users

 A user can select any of the categories from the navbar to view the pitches on these categories